-Codeine is a very popular opiate pain medication.
+Codeine is a popular opiate pain medication.
 You may be considering it if your dog is in pain or has a persistent cough.
-Please learn as much as possible before you do anything!
+Learn as much as possible before you do anything!

-This analgesic drug is not recommended for children so you have to be cautious with a pet dog too.
-Used incorrectly, Codeine can be harmful even though it’s naturally occurring.
+This analgesic drug is not recommended for children so you have to be cautious with a dog too.
+Codeine can be harmful even though it’s naturally occurring.

 Giving your dog Codeine, either tablets or syrup, comes with several risks.
-Never provide this powerful pain killer without consulting with your veterinarian first.
+Never provide this powerful pain killer without consulting with your vet first.

 Can I Give My Dog Codeine?
-Answer: Vet Approval Only
+Answer: Yes, with vet approval

 It works fairly quickly and is generally safe, but a professional really needs to be involved.